 Teaching is unusual among the professions in that it pays poorly but has strong union protections and lockstep wage increases.
 It’s a factory model of compensation, and critics are right to fault it.
 But the bottom line is that we should pay teachers more, not less — and that politicians who falsely lambaste teachers as greedy are simply making it more difficult to attract the kind of above-average teachers our above-average children deserve.

-I am sure that this essay won Kristof no friends in either the teachers unions or among education reformers.
+I am sure that this essay writing service won Kristof no friends in either the teachers unions or among education reformers.
 For that, I thank him.
 What say you?